THIN LAYER CHROMATOGRAPHY

 Note: You will find detailed descriptions with photographs of how to carry out thin layer chromatography archived from the Colorado University site.

 Linking to other sites is always a little bit hazardous because sites change.
-If you find that this link doesn't work, please contact me via the address on the About this site page.
+If you find that these links don't work, please contact me via the address on the About this site page.

 © Jim Clark 2007 (last modified December 2019)